Research Administration Policies

 Determination of Direct vs. F&A

 Determining if a cost should be included as a direct cost must be done at the proposal stage.
-There are certain departmental costs which are included as F&A, and therefore, should not be included as a direct cost.
+There are certain departmental costs that are included as F&A, and therefore, should not be included as a direct cost.
 PIs should work closely with the Research Administrator to ensure that costs normally considered F&A are not included as direct costs in a proposal, unless there is a compelling reason to do so.
 See RA21 Development of Proposal Budget for additional guidance.

 FURTHER INFORMATION: